PhilipDaniels/AutoZilla/README.md

 - [ ] Demos: Create a demo WPF project?
 - [ ] Core: Create a FocusRestoringFormBase
 - [ ] Core: How do we handle versions - 0.1 etc.
+- [ ] Config: only generate Transform.xsl once.
+- [ ] Config & Build: figure out how to make the build process copy a template if it has changed.
+- [X] TemplateLoader class: load from known "Templates" subfolder.
+DONE.
+- [X] Templates: "emplatize" refactor.
+REMOVED.